 What Exactly is a Slow Fruit Juicer?

 A slow fruit juicer employs a masticating or “chewing” process, using a powerful auger (a spiral-shaped screw) to crush and press produce against a fine mesh screen.
 This method slowly squeezes out the juice, separating it from the pulp.
 Operating at significantly lower speeds, typically between 40 and 100 revolutions per minute (RPM), these machines minimize heat buildup and oxidation.
+For expert home reviews on this site.

 This is a stark contrast to centrifugal juicers, which use fast-spinning blades (often exceeding 10,000 RPM) to shred ingredients.
 While centrifugal juicers are quicker, the high speed generates heat and introduces more oxygen into the juice.
 This exposure can degrade heat-sensitive vitamins and enzymes, reducing the nutritional value and shortening the juice’s shelf life.
 A slow juicer’s methodical approach ensures that your juice retains its vital nutrients, vibrant color, and pure taste.